 Twenty-five libraries serving small and/or rural communities will be selected to receive a travel stipend to send one employee to a one-day pre-conference workshop for LTC: Facilitation Skills for Small and Rural Libraries at the ALA Annual Conference in Chicago on June 26, 2020.

-- This opportunity is open to libraries serving small and/or rural communities.
+- This opportunity is open to libraries serving small and/or rural communities in the U.S. and U.S. territories.

 - The Institute for Museum and Library Services (IMLS) defines a rural community as one that is more than, or equal to, five miles from an urbanized area and a small community to be libraries with a legal service area population of 25,000 or less.